kubernetes-retired/mutating-trace-admission-controller/README.md

 * `make cluster-up`: apply certificate configuration and deployment configuration to cluster for the mutating webhook
 * `make cluster-down`: delete resources associated with the mutating webhook from the active cluster

+There are example patches which can be used with `kustomize` to configure the deployment of this webhook into your cluster under `deploy/base/overlays/example`.
+This example custom configuration can be applied with:

+`kustomize build deploy/overlays/example | kubectl apply -f -`

+This can be used, for example, to set different sampling policies between production and staging clusters.